 Because injectable insulin is a safe and reasonably effective treatment for diabetes, freedom from insulin is not considered a sufficient reason for pancreas transplantation.
-Thus, this procedure is usually done only if people with diabetes have one of the following:
+Thus, this procedure is usually done only in people with diabetes if:

 (Occasionally, when blood sugar levels remain too low for too long, organs, including the brain, are permanently damaged.)

 Overall, more than 90% of people who receive a pancreas transplant receive a kidney transplant at the same time.
-Kidney transplantation requires abdominal surgery and the use of immunosuppressants afterward, so transplanting a pancreas at the same time adds few risks.
+Kidney transplantation Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
+(See also Overview of Transplantation... read more requires abdominal surgery and the use of immunosuppressants afterward, so transplanting a pancreas at the same time adds few risks.

 Pancreas transplantation may be beneficial for people who are taking insulin but still have high blood sugar levels and whose blood sugar levels become dangerously low after taking insulin.